-The California Board of Registered Nursing (BRN) can discipline a licensed nurse if convicted of certain criminal offenses.
-These convictions include either misdemeanor or felony convictions that are “substantially related” to the qualifications and duties of a being registered nurse (examples include convictions for crimes involving fraud, theft, or violence).
+The California Board of Registered Nursing (BRN) can discipline nurses convicted of certain criminal offenses.
+These include either misdemeanor or felony offenses that are “substantially related” to the qualifications and duties of a registered nurse (such as crimes involving fraud, theft, or violence).

 Disciplinary action may include a